 Please note, we have attempted to use reputable sources to ensure this information is accurate.
-If you think something is incorrect, please let us know by emailing us.
+If you think something is incorrect let us know in the comments.

 Here is a cross-section of the different types of structure — sometimes called "naming patterns" — that occur in different cultures:

 - India (historically)